mgoldfield/nodelooper/README.txt

 To Do:
-- set up db - maybe store audio files in dynamo?
-- rabbitmq

-- figure out how to do rolling deploy with beanstalk
+- more latency futzing - especially remove quant and see whats happening when I'm trimming stuff off of the back of the loop.
+I think I'm probably trimming too much off the back?
+- snap to beat in main progress bar

 - small box around stop/play/rec
 - reps config (only available if click is on) meas. on, meas. off

+- lambda deleting rabbit users and queues
+- figure out how to do rolling deploy with beanstalk?
 - dockerize

 - apogee element bug